ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/How to connect to your UltraSeedbox slot via SSH.md

 #### Installing OpenSSH in Linux

-Some LInux distributions have OpenSSH client installed as part of their bundle.
-Provided below are the commands to install OpenSSH client in some of the popular Linux distributions.
+Some Linux distributions have OpenSSH client installed as part of their bundle.
+Provided below are the commands to install OpenSSH clients in some of the popular Linux distributions.

 ```
 Ubuntu/Debian: sudo apt install openssh-client